 At Whinmoor St Paul’s we use our own comprehensive and engaging phonics plan, which is based on the Letters and Sounds scheme which is supported with resources from The Oxford University Press Floppy’s Phonics and Jolly Phonics schemes.
 Other resources used by staff include phonetically decodable home and group reading books, Phonics Play, Teach Your Monster to Read and a range of other interactive websites.
 If you would like to see a full copy of the teaching strategies and order of teaching for Letters and sounds it can be downloaded using the link below.

 School uses a Phonics based system of spellings in Years 1 and 2 and Topical Resources spelling scheme from Year 3 to Year 6.
 These resources include weekly lists and follow-up tasks linked to the new curriculum.
 Classes are given weekly spelling lists to learn at home.
 These are supported by teaching in class and KS2 have spelling investigation and sentence homework linked to the weekly spellings.

 The core of our reading scheme is based around the Oxford University Press Oxford Reading Tree books.
 This starts in Foundation Stage with a range of textless books and continues throughout school to Year 6.
-The books we use include phonetically decodeable books as well as those which develop sight vocabulary.
+The books we use include phonetically decodable books as well as those which develop sight vocabulary.
 There are also books to support reluctant readers and those who need a lower level of challenge but have more mature content.
 The scheme includes traditional tales from around the world, a range of classic novels and non-fiction books.
 Foundation Stage and KS1 also use books from the Pearson Bug Club scheme to supplement their phonetically decodable reading books.
 This is also supported by a range of non-fiction materials from the school library and the Leeds Schools Library service.

 Comprehension skills are taught through guided reading sessions, group and whole class lessons.
 Each class from Year 1 to Year 6 uses the Cracking Comprehension scheme of learning to develop core skills of information retrieval and inference whilst learning question technique.